 In 2017, her application saw the charity win in the Innovation Category at the inaugural Social Mobility Awards, in addition to the charity being nominated at the Spirit of Manchester and North West Charity Awards.

-She’s also the former Deputy Director of NOISEfestival.com, Europe’s leading promoter of emerging creative talent.
-Here she helped secure new creatives massive media exposure (BBC R1, 1Xtra…), showcases at impressive locations (Downing Street, House of Commons, Liverpool Biennial, V&A, Urbis, ICA, Second Life (!), Manchester Town Hall, People’s History Museum…) and enabled them to get kick-ass kudos, from the best in the business, including Brian Eno, Boiler Room, Wayne Hemingway, Doc Brown, Tom Dixon, Dame Zaha Hadid, Giles Deacon, Sir Nicholas Grimshaw, Ian Livingstone, Peter Saville, Badly Drawn Boy and Tim Marlow.
+During her eight and a half years at the award-winning, national charity, she helped secure new creatives massive media exposure (BBC R1, 1Xtra…), showcases at impressive locations (Downing Street, House of Commons, Liverpool Biennial, V&A, Urbis, ICA, Manchester Town Hall, People’s History Museum) enabled them to get recognition from the best in the business, including (Brian Eno, Boiler Room, Wayne Hemingway, Doc Brown, Tom Dixon, Dame Zaha Hadid, Giles Deacon, Ian Livingstone, Peter Saville, Badly Drawn Boy, Tim Marlow…).

 12 months as the Operations Manager for NOISELAB, Europe’s largest pop-up shop project, designed as a creative ‘street university’ on Manchester’s Market Street.
 The Manchester City Council-backed project attracted 42,000 visitors, with top creative guests such as Peter Hook, Mr Scruff, Virus Syndicate, Pete Fowler, Pure Evil, Mark Wigan and Jon Burgerman who staged free workshops, talks and masterclasses.
 The three-storey former shoe shop, also featured a retail space for new creatives, a performance area, an exhibition floor and a cafe that employed young, and out of work, people as part of the Future Jobs Fund scheme (RIP).

 Vic also worked on KiosKiosk, an unique, rent and commission-free retail opportunity for new creatives, right outside the Town Hall in London, in partnership with Hemingway Design and the Mayor of London.